noodnik2/flightvisualizer/docs/wishlist.md

 potential candidates identified below).

-In addition to expanding the number of sources and target output formats, conformance to data exchange standards (such as [FIXM](https://fixm.aero/)) is a goal to increase interoperability with, and usefulness of Flight Visualizer.
+In addition to expanding the number of sources and target output formats, conformance to data exchange standards (such as [AIXM](https://www.aixm.aero/) and [FIXM](https://fixm.aero/)) is a goal to increase interoperability with, and usefulness of Flight Visualizer.

 ## Support for "Live Visualization"